deanishe/zothero/README.md

 The workflow uses the CSL styles you have installed in Zotero, so to add a new style, simply add it in Zotero.
 The workflow will pick up the new style(s) on the next run.

+You can copy either a citation-/note-style citation or a bibliography-style one by hitting `⌘↩` or `⌥↩` respectively on a search result or citation style.

-To quickly copy citations using `⌘↩` and `⌥↩`, you must first assign citation styles to them.
-To do this, hit `^↩` on an entry to show all available styles, then use `⌘↩` or `⌥↩` on a style to set that as the default for that key combo.
+For `⌘↩` and `⌥↩` to work on search results, you must first choose a default style.
+You can either do this in the configuration screen (keyword `zotconf`), or hitting `^↩` on a search result to show all citation styles, then `^↩` on a style to set that as the default.

 <a name="all-settings"></a>